GLOSSARY OF TERMS

 Helicobacter pylori (H. pylori) is a type of bacteria.
 These germs can enter your body and live in your digestive tract.
 After many years, they can cause sores, called ulcers, in the lining of your stomach or the upper part of your small intestine.
 It has been reported that H Pylori eradication (with antibiotic treatment) can cure some patients with ITP.
 However, success seems to be much higher in some countries (eg. Japan) than in Australia, USA or Europe.

 This means that the cause of a condition is unknown.
 Many conditions which used to be idiopathic (including ITP) now have a known cause.
 ITP used to be short for idiopathic thrombocytopenia purpura but now stands for immune thrombocytopenia.

 id-iuh-pAth-ik THROM-bo-si-toe-PE-ne-ah pUHR-pyu-ruh

-Shortened to ITP and is now formally known as Immune Throbocytopenia.
+Shortened to ITP and is now formally known as Immune Thrombocytopenia.

 Immune thrombocytopenia (THROM-bo-si-toe-PE-ne-ah), or ITP, is a bleeding disorder.
 In ITP, the blood doesn’t clot as it should.
 This is due to a low number of blood cell fragments called platelets (PLATE-lets) or thrombocytes (THROM-bo-sites).

 Formerly idiopathic thrombocytopenia purpura and was shortened to ITP.
-It is now formally known as Immune Throbocytopenia.
+It is now formally known as Immune Thrombocytopenia.